 If you asked me what was the most that I liked about Mexico, the answer would be exact and concise: its culture.
 I do not believe that there is a more proud Hispanic American country.
 Mexico is a country where the people are very deeply connected to their roots.
 In each dish, in each tortilla and in each bite, you can feel the tradition of their ancestors, the nostalgia of the food prepared by the grandmothers, and the combination of native ingredients grown by their own people.

 This mixture of components has made this country one of the epicenters of gastronomy worldwide.

 To start the day in the capital as a Mexican, one of the most traditional things you can order for breakfast is a plate of chilaquiles.
 Although my favorites are those of Fonda Mayora, almost all places have their version.
-These are corn chips in a sauce of green or red chilies, fresh cheese, cream and topped with a fried egg.
-The combination of crunchy, spicy sauce and cheese savory make this dish the perfect start to a new dawn.
+These are corn chips in a sauce of green or red chilies, fresh cheese, cream, and topped with a fried egg.
+The combination of crunchy, spicy sauce, and cheese savory makes this dish the perfect start to a new dawn.

 After a day of exploration through several of the CDMX areas, there is no better way than to end up in one of the best restaurants in all of Latin America, Sud777.
-Here Chef Edgar Núñez combines modern cooking techniques with purely Mexican ingredients and the end result is spectacularly delicious.
-Each dish had its own personality, attitude and particularity, so much so that the dry noodle dish must be ordered twice to try to find a word to describe it.
+Here Chef Edgar Núñez combines modern cooking techniques with purely Mexican ingredients, and the result is spectacularly delicious.
+Each dish had its personality, attitude, and particularity, so much so that the dry noodle dish must be ordered twice to try to find a word to describe it.

 Submit your review